The ACCURATE Home Inspection Promise!

 Do you check for termites during your inspection?

 Termites cause more damage to homes than tornadoes, hurricanes, wind and hail combined.

 Once you ask the important questions then you can then discuss price.
 Honestly, a home inspection isn’t the time to try and save money.
 You should understand that inspectors who are better trained, have better tools and take longer on your inspection are going to charge more than those who aren’t as qualified or well equipped.
 Unfortunately, Indiana only requires an inspector pass a single exam to get an inspector license.
-You want to look for a Certified Professional Home Inspector.
-They have taken extended training, have passed additional testing and follow a strict code of ethics.
+You want to look for a Certified Master Inspector.
+They have a proven track record in the inspection industry and follow a strict code of ethics.
 That’s why price shouldn’t be a deal breaker.
 You want a professional who will do the best job inspecting your expensive investment.
 You want someone who will find dangers that could cause harm to your family.
-Simply put, InterNACHI Certified Professional Inspectors are some of the best in the business and they are going to charge more.
+Simply put, Certified Master Inspectors are the best in the business and they are going to charge more.

 Our goal isn’t to cast a shadow on realtors.
 We love working with many of the realtors in our area!
 And if your realtor suggests Accurate Home Inspection, congratulations, that means your realtor knows we do a thorough inspection and has proven they want what is best for you and your family.
 If you would like more information about locating quality inspectors, please visit www.independentinspectors.org.